litocabornay/meteor-dash/README.md

 - It is highly advisable that you have a Linux-based development machine
 - This documentation is created by @fskreuz which, at the time of creation, only had less than 24-hours of experience with Meteor and package development.
 If there are mistakes made, please file an issue to get it corrected.
+- I think a Wiki should be made for this... soon.

 ##Quick start